-This edition of the Lord Chancellor and Secretary of State’s Directions for Advisory Committees on Justices of the Peace replaces the edition issued in September 2017 (as amended in July 2020).
+This edition of the Lord Chancellor and Secretary of State’s Directions for Advisory Committees on Justices of the Peace replaces the edition issued in September 2020.

-The document is laid out in five parts:
+The document is laid out in 6 parts:

 Part 1 – Advisory committees

 Part 2 – Eligibility for the magistracy

 Part 3 – The selection process for magistrates

 Part 5 – Matters arising after appointment